awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-instance-wizard.md

 ### Name and tags<a name="liw-name-and-tags"></a>

 The instance name is a tag, where the key is **Name**, and the value is the name that you specify\.
-You can tag the instance, the volumes, and elastic graphics\.
+You can tag the instance, volumes, elastic graphics, and network interfaces\.
 For Spot Instances, you can tag the Spot Instance request only\.
 For information about tags, see [Tag your Amazon EC2 resources](Using_Tags.md)\.

 Specifying an instance name and additional tags is optional\.
 + For **Name**, enter a descriptive name for the instance\.
 If you don't specify a name, the instance can be identified by its ID, which is automatically generated when you launch the instance\.